odoo/sfu/README.md

 See [http.js](./src/services/http.js) for more details.

 ## Client API (bundle)
-see [client.js](./src/client.js) for more details.
+See [client.js](./src/client.js), and check the `build` script in [package.json](./package.json) for more details on how to build the bundle.

-The bundle built with the `build` script in [package.json](./package.json) can be imported in the client(js) code that implements the call feature like this:
+The bundle can be imported in the client(js) code that implements the call feature like this:

 ```js
 import { SfuClient, SFU_CLIENT_STATE } from "/bundle/odoo_sfu.js";